-1. Opening.
+- 1. Opening.
 In the absence of the Chairman, Mr V.M.
 Kamentsev (USSR), the Panel agreed that he be replaced by Mr A.A.
-Volkov (USSR) who opened the Meeting.
+Volkov (USSR) who opened the Meeting. - 2.
+Rapporteur.

-2. Rapporteur.
 Mr E.B.
-Young (Canada) was appointed Rapporteur.

-3. Agenda.
-The Agenda, as circulated, was adopted.

-4. Review of Panel Membership.
+Young (Canada) was appointed Rapporteur. - 3.
+Agenda.
+The Agenda, as circulated, was adopted. - 4.
+Review of Panel Membership.
 Representatives of all Panel Member Countries were present.
-The Meeting was also attended by Observers from Canada, GDR, Italy, Japan, Romania, EEC, FAO, ICCAT, and ICES.
+The Meeting was also attended by Observers from Canada, GDR, Italy, Japan, Romania, EEC, FAO, ICCAT, and ICES. - 5.
+Conservation Requirements - (a) Shrimp in Subarea 1.

-Conservation Requirements

-(a) Shrimp in Subarea 1.
 At the June 1976 Annual Meeting, the Panel agreed that the TAC and national allocation for shrimp in Subarea 1 for 1977 should be decided at a special meeting later in the year.

-The Report of the Shrimp Working Group (Proceedings No. 1, Appendix I; also Summ.Doc.
-77/VI/1, Appendix I) and that part of the STACRES Report (Summ.Doc.
-77/VI/1) dealing with shrimp in Subarea 1 were reviewed by the Chairman of the Working Group, Mr E.C.
+The Report of the Shrimp Working Group (Redbook 1977, Part A, Appendix I) and that part of the STACRES Report (Redbook 1977, Part A) dealing with shrimp in Subarea 1 were reviewed by the Chairman of the Working Group, Mr E.C.
 Lopez-Veiga (Spain).
 It was stated that there was considerable new information on the general biology of shrimp.
 Estimated offshore catch for 1976 was about 41,000 tons.
 A reasonable minimum estimate of the offshore fishable stock size in 1976 for the whole of the West Greenland offshore area would be 100,000 tons.